Akashvarma26/InformAI/README.md

 # InformAI
-RAG Application using React and FastAPI.
+RAG Application using Frontend and FastAPI.